Honey chipotle chicken is a family favorite Tex Mex dinner made with a quick chicken marinade. Make this recipe for an unforgettable meal!

 Alternate cooking methods

-Whichever method you choose, be sure to let the chicken rest before slicing.
-This allows the juices to redistribute through the meat so each bite is tender and juicy.
+Whichever method you choose, be sure to let the meat rest before slicing.
+This allows the juices to redistribute so each bite is tender and juicy.

 - Oven: Remove the chicken from the marinade and place on a parchment-lined baking sheet.
 Bake at 425 degrees F for 18-20 minutes, flipping and basting halfway through.